Activities

 - Kindergarten – Center Point Pond Fishing Adventure

-- First Grade – Philadelphia Zoo
+- First Grade – Crayola Factory

 - Second Grade – DaVinci Science Center and DeSales University Theatre